sasilver75/obsidian/Articles/ML/Proximal Policy Optimization (PPO) - The Key to LLM Alignment (Oct 2023) {Cameron R Wolfe, Deep Learning Focus}.md

 	- TRPO thus allows us to learn faster by finding a reliable way to make larger policy updates that don't damage performance.

 TRPO Formulation
-- We update the policy under a constraint based on the [[KL Divergence]], which captures the distance between policies before and after the current update.
+- We update the policy under a constraint based on the [[Kullback-Leibler Divergence]], which captures the distance between policies before and after the current update.
 - Considering this constraint allows us to find a balance between the update size and hte amount of change to the underlying policy.

 ![[Pasted image 20240409172501.png]]